horoshiy2k2/Sepio-Workspace/README.md

 This will start the installation process, which will download and install all necessary components and dependencies into your directory and run the latest build of the app.

-Please ensure you are running instalation file on Linux Ubuntu 22.04.4.
-We have no guaranties of compability with other Linux/Ubuntu Linux versions.